Our Clergy

 Before moving to Minnesota, Jered served at St. Alban’s Episcopal Church, which is located close to the National Cathedral in Washington, D.C.
 Previously, Jered also served at St. Paul’s Chapel at Ground Zero and Trinity Wall Street in New York City.
 While in New York he received his Master of Divinity from The General Theological Seminary.
 Jered and his wife Erin were sponsored by the Episcopal Diocese of Olympia in western Washington, to serve as missionaries with the Episcopal Church’s Young Adult Service Corp in northern Taiwan.

-The Reverend Chelsea Stanton
+The Reverend Judy DesHarnais

 Copyright © 2020 St. John the Evangelist Episcopal Church